pniewiejski/learn-io-polling/README.md

 > libuv is a multi-platform support library with a focus on asynchronous I/O.

 **libuv supports many platforms.** `epoll` itself is a Linux-only feature.
-BSD uses `kqueue` and Windows IOCP.
+BSD uses `kqueue` and Windows `IOCP`.

 **So if you wish to understand how node.js works internally and you are a Linux enthusiast, you need to learn about `epoll`.**

 ## So what is epoll? 🤨

+If you're looking for a one-sentence explanation then you can think about `epoll` as of a Linux kernel system call which allows to manage I/O operations based on an event notification mechanism.

-It's difficult to understand how the `epoll` works without first getting a good grasp on the idea of _file descriptors_.
+It's difficult to understand how the `epoll` works without first getting a good grasp of the idea of _file descriptors_.

 A good way to begin the adventure with epoll is to simply read the docs.
 Manpage for `epoll`